FINDING A PROPERTY

 No wipes/wet wipes are to be flushed down any toilet.
 In the event that a blockage occurs as a result of such wipes being flushed down any of the toilets, the tenant will be charged the full cost of unblocking the toilet and/or drains.

-Make sure that you make arrangements for spare keys.
-During office hours we may be able to lend you a set of keys by paying a returnable deposit.
-If we are called out after hours a charge of £55 to let you in will be made, but we cannot guarantee being able to do this at all times.
-If you need to call a locksmith they will charge considerably more.
+Lost keys - make sure that you make arrangements for spare keys.
+During office hours 9am to 5pm we may be able to lend you a set of keys by paying a returnable deposit.
+Out of office hours you would need to contact a locksmith to gain entry and this is payable by the tenant/s.

-If you request a contractor to visit and the contractor finds no fault or the reported issue has been caused by tenant negligence, the cost of the work will be billed to the tenant.
+If you request a contractor to visit and the contractor finds no fault or it has been caused by tenant negligence, misuse or error, the full amount invoiced is payable by the tenant/s.

-If applicable, tenants are expected to keep the gardens, driveways, pathways, lawns, hedges, rockeries and ponds (if any) regularly maintained in good and safe condition and as neat, tidy and properly tended as they were at the start of the tenancy and not to remove any trees or plants without prior permission.
+If relevant tenants should keep the gardens, driveways, pathways, lawns, hedges, rockeries and ponds regularly maintained and as neat, tidy and properly tended as they were at the start of the tenancy.
+Tenants are not permitted to remove any trees or plants without prior written permission.

 Tenants must ensure the property is adequately locked and secured including windows and gates.
 The Landlord or Landlords Agent must be informed if you are to be away for any length of time exceeding 2 weeks.